Project Huancayo & Project La Merced

 The urban environment in Huancayo requires that we are much more in-tune with the families that we serve.
 The indigenous population in La Merced requires a level of respect and understanding of native practices.
 We participate in the activities of our partner organizations, develop and implement health prevention programs based on urgent community needs as well as work with families and healthcare providers in both locations.

 - Rounds with medical students and hospital staff

 - Suturing and vitals trainings with FIMRC’s nurse

 - Health screenings in rural communities

-- Nutrition Program in rural community of Aco
+- Nutrition Program in the rural community of Aco

-- Work with government program to support and empower vulnerable women
+- Program to support and empower vulnerable women

 Project Peru thrives on the efforts of volunteers, all of whom contribute to the current needs and initiatives on-site.
 Whether you're learning about medicine in the local hospital, giving health education to mothers in a rural community, or observing a surgery, your experience allows you to better understand the Peruvian healthcare system as well as contribute to the improvement of health in the community and surrounding areas.

 All volunteers have the opportunity to immerse themselves in both the clinical and health education aspects of operations on-site, and activities can range from participating in a local health fair, observing in a hospital or rural clinic, to leading health education sessions.